schneimo/simmod/README.md

 More examples can be found in the _examples_ directory.

 ## Configuration
 As you can see in the example above, all modifiers can be configured with configurations so that specific objects with individual upper and lower value bounds can be defined.
+That is especially useful when using domain randomization algorithms to define their sampling range.

 Configurations are stored as dictionaries and can be externally loaded from yaml files.

 ### Modifiers
 Each modifier is built on a configuration.
 If no configuration is given it is taken from a standard configuration file in [simmod/modification/data/](./simmod/modification/data/) which usually defines the object parameter bounds at infinity or zero.
 This might make the simulation unstable.
-Therefore, it is recommended to define a configuration for each modifier.
+Therefore, it is recommended to define a configuration for each modifier individual to your specific application.
 Each property of the modifier (i.e. `mass`) holds the objects that should be changed.
 For each of these objects an upper or lower bound must be given in a tuple (one tuple for each dimension).

 Example: